-The amount you’re charged will depend on what type of organisation you are (not-for-profits generally pay less) and how many users you want to include in your membership.
+The amount you're charged will depend on what type of organisation you are (not-for-profits generally pay less) and how many users you want to include in your subscription.

-Regrettably, we’re not able to provide free memberships.
-In fact, most of our members are from small, volunteer-based organisations.
+Regrettably, we're not able to provide free subscriptions.
+In fact, most of our subscribers are from small, volunteer-based organisations.

 Like other Our Community initiatives, the Funding Centre is built around a self-sustaining social enterprise model.
 Our paid products and services help to subsidise the free or reduced-cost ones.
 We aim to reach as many groups as possible so we can make our tools as cheap as possible.